icrobotics-team167/.github/README.md

 # .github

-This repository contains defualt community health files for the Iowa City Robotics organization.
+This repository contains default community health files for the Iowa City Robotics organization.
 For more information, read [this](https://help.github.com/en/github/building-a-strong-community/creating-a-default-community-health-file).

 Currently, the only file is [FUNDING.yml](FUNDING.yml).
 This shows methods for supporting the team on any repository within the organization.
 You can support the team in two ways: